symfony/symfony-docs/quick_tour/the_big_picture.rst

 Now that you have a better understanding of how Symfony works, take a closer look at the bottom of any Symfony rendered page.
 You should notice a small bar with the Symfony logo.
-This is the "Web Debug Toolbar" and it is a Symfony developer's best friend!
+This is the "web debug toolbar" and it is a Symfony developer's best friend!

 .. image:: /images/quick_tour/web_debug_toolbar.png